trumerfe/HadoFinder/README.md

-# Local Locator
+# HadoFinder

-This is a repository for the Local Locator project.
+This is a repository for the HadoFinder project.

-Local Locator is a react-based web application created to help fighting game players find their local communities and tournaments.
+HadoFinder is a react-based web application created to help fighting game players find their local communities and tournaments.

 ## Features